 The airline community initially created the standards for Type B messaging, which have been adopted by the whole community and is pervasive in the airline industry which it has supported over many decades.
 Initially designed to ensure reliable communications within the closed community using private networks at a time when there was no other solution, it can be considered as the ancestor of the open email systems in common use today.

 Such a migration of traffic from Type B messaging to email could be facilitated by a gateway between the two systems, which is specifically designed to promote such migration.
-Currently there are existing gateways which bridge the two systems by converting traffic from one format to the other, but these gateways do not have functionalities meant to promote the migration away from Type B.
+While there are existing gateways which bridge the two systems by converting traffic from one format to the other, unfortunately these gateways do not have functionalities meant to promote the migration away from Type B.

-Maerobot has designed Message Bridge, a gateway which can be installed and managed by the airline as a community project, to automate the smooth transition from Type B messaging to the airline’s email services, thereby helping the airline exercise a better control over its messaging requirements and costs.
+Maerobot has designed Message Bridge, a gateway which can be installed and managed by the airline on its own premises, to automate the smooth transition from Type B messaging to the airline’s email services, thereby helping the airline exercise a better control over its messaging requirements and costs.

-More information about how Message Bridge, the Type B messaging solution of Maerobot, is delivered as a community service can be found below.
+More information about how Message Bridge, the Type B messaging solution of Maerobot, is delivered to the airline community can be found below..

 Message Bridge is a locally managed gateway, between the Type B messaging ecosystem and the existing business email infrastructure of an organization, which is meant to allow a user receive both emails and Type B messages in a single email client interface, and also respond to both email and Type B addresses from the same client interface.
 While this user friendly functionality could be implemented by some other existing solutions, the objective of Message Bridge is to carry out a check to determine if the response can be sent over the email channel, in which case the preferred channel will be the email channel.
 The local routing functionalities of Message Bridge will allow the delivery path to be selected locally, thus ensuring that only Type B traffic without any alternate route is sent to the Type B service provider.
 In particular, email traffic is directly sent over the email infrastructure of the organization at no additional cost, rather than being sent to a Type B service provider for onward relay through an external gateway at a cost.